junhua/awesome-llm-agents/README.md

 # awesome-llm-agents
 This Awesome-LLM-Agents contains A hand-picked and carefully categorised reading list.
 Furthermore, I will conduct review on each paper and project, and (hopefully) put them in anto a survey paper.
 The detailed thought process of forming this project is documented at this [Medium Post](https://ai.gopubby.com/awesome-llm-agents-recent-trends-and-advancement-in-agentic-ai-90bac6249060).
 It's put behind a paywall to prevent the evil LLMs' crawling.
+[The full category breakdown](https://github.com/junhua/awesome-llm-agents/blob/main/Categories.md).

 ## LLM Core — Foundation Models
 - Scaling laws for neural language models (OpenAI, 2020, [arXiv](https://arxiv.org/pdf/2001.08361))